emmarklein/RNAseq_pipeline/README.md

 Excited to work with RNA-seq data?

 This repository includes everything you need for genome mapping.
 Raw FASTQ files serve as input and undergo genome alignment to a reference.
-We will go through this process step by step using the T2T reference.
+We will go through this process step by step using the T2T and hg38 references.

 <img width="531" alt="Screenshot 2023-12-04 at 3 32 06 PM" src="https://github.com/emmarklein/RNAseq_pipeline/assets/152921397/41d26ea8-7045-4986-8ec6-e24e0dffa237">